skounis/Building-Cloud-Computing-Solutions/README.md

 * Paying for what you use
 * Comperative advandage: You focus on things you are good at, leaving the rest to others.

+Cloud economics
+* Elasticity: Adjust the resources
+* Avelabilty: Does the server respond, how many 9s.
+The services are desinged to be available ans scalable
+* Self Service: Work around IT procurement, bureaucracy (e.g. vending machine)
+* Reduced complexity: Focus on solving the business problem (not security or network etc, since the cloud ventor takes care)
+* Total Cost of Ownership (TCO): Goes down in the long term
+* Operational Resiliance: How do we perform on a crisis (e.g. natural disaster in physical server).
+The application and the infrastrure are designed to handle failures
+* Busines Agility: Riding the wave that may crush you if you go against.
+Leveraging the cloud native resources

 Links and Resources

 * https://aws.amazon.com/cloud9/